Ecstasy Abuse Rehab at Journey Malibu’s RETREATment Center

 The newest studies suggest that Ecstasy use has jumped considerably in the past several years, with serious health consequences.

 In a new study recently released by the Substance Abuse and Mental Health Services Administration (SAMHSA) hospitals report having seen a significant rise in emergency room visits from Ecstasy side effects.
 In 2004, Ecstasy-related ER visits numbered 10,220.
-However, by 2008, hospital emergency rooms treated 17,865 patients in 2008 for medical problems caused by Ecstasy abuse.
-This represents a 75% jump in the number of emergency room visits related to Ecstasy abuse, and suggests a correlating pattern of increased abuse even in individuals who did not have to report to the emergency room for such acute medical problems associated with Ecstasy abuse.
-Other medical problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping and kidney failure, the report said.
+However, by 2008, hospital emergency rooms treated 17,865 patients in 2008 for pertains to psychiatric care problems caused by Ecstasy abuse.
+This represents a 75% jump in the number of emergency room visits related to Ecstasy abuse, and suggests a correlating pattern of increased abuse even in individuals who did not have to report to the emergency room for such acute pertains to psychiatric care problems associated with Ecstasy abuse.
+Other pertains to psychiatric care problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping, and kidney failure, the report said.

 Journey Malibu Treatment Options at our Ecstasy Abuse Rehab